abhishjain99/abhishjain99/README.md

 I'm a driven Software Engineer 🧑‍💻 who thrives on challenges!
 I bring a collaborative spirit to teamwork and a can-do attitude to solo projects.
 Whether it's web development, data science, or machine learning, I'm up for the task.
 🧑‍🎓 I recently graduated with a Master degree in Computer Science at North Carolina State University. ⚡My expertise is in developing web and mobile applications with latest front-end technologies.
 I have a strong proficiency in JavaScript, React, Angular, Python, and MySQL.
 I worked as 🌏 Research Assistant with Dr. Noboru Matsuda where I was responsible for working with data analysts to process data, 🧑‍🏫 Teaching Assistant with Dr. Ben Watson to mentor undergrad students in C and Software Tools course. 🧑‍💻 I worked with Dr. Ed Gehringer on LLM based Teaching Assistant and AI based Peer Tutoring.

-> ✅ Ready to face challenges, no matter how rough,
+> ✅ Ready to face challenges, no matter how rough,<br>
-> ✅ Ready to solve problems, no matter how tough,
+> ✅ Ready to solve problems, no matter how tough,<br>
 > ✅ I can work with a team & I alone am also enough!